We were recently faced with this conundrum from a public sector employee and thought it might be nice if we shared the advice we provided in response.

 Put simply: are there other opportunities for meeting your motivators at this organisation, whilst still meeting your basic ‘needs’ enough, and so will stand in you good stead for future moves?
 It’s about putting yourself in the way of positive opportunities that align with your motivators and the skills you wish to build.

 Did you find this interesting?
 Do you have a conundrum to put to the Motivational Leadership team?
-If so drop us a line today and we would be happy to help.
+If so email us today and we would be happy to help.